brthor/lambdazen/HowItWorks.md

 At this point I realized it was possible to find patterns in the bytecode and replace them with different patterns, so the basic effect of changing python syntax can be achieved during python runtime.
 I realized though that this would take a deep understanding of the bytecode, similar to what a compiler might have for source code.

-While replacing the bytecode by [generating code objects](http://stackoverflow.com/questions/16064409/how-to-create-a-code-object-in-python) remains a viable option, I thought exploring source rewriting might take less effort being able to take advantage of the python [compiler](https://docs.python.org/2/library/compiler.html) module.
+While replacing the bytecode by [generating code objects](http://stackoverflow.com/questions/16064409/how-to-create-a-code-object-in-python) remains a viable option, I thought exploring uncompiled source rewriting might take less effort being able to take advantage of the python [compiler](https://docs.python.org/2/library/compiler.html) module.

 ### Zen (Source Rewriting)